English plurals: Plurals in -(e)n

 The plurals of a few nouns are formed from the singular by adding -n or -en, stemming from the Old English weak declension.
 Only the following three are commonly found:

 As noted, the word "children" comes from an earlier form "childer".
 There were formerly a few other words like this: eyre/eyren (eggs), lamber/lambren (lambs), and calver/calveren (calves).

 An interesting example may be found embedded in the name of the London parish of Clerkenwell, which derives its name from being the Clerks' Well associated with the Clerkenwell Priory of the Knights Hospitaller.

 The following -(e)n plurals are found in dialectal, rare, or archaic usage:

-The word box, referring to a computer, is occasionally pluralized humorously to boxen in the hacker subculture.
-In the same context, multiple VAX computers are sometimes called Vaxen particularly if operating as a cluster, but multiple Unix systems are usually Unices along the Latin model.
+The word box, referring to a computer, is sometimes pluralized humorously to boxen in hacker subculture, by analogy to oxen.
+In the same context, multiple VAX computers are sometimes called Vaxen, particularly if operating as a cluster.
+Multiple Unix systems are sometimes referred to as Unix boxen, or may be called Unices along the Latin model.

 Apophonic plurals

-The plural is sometimes formed by simply changing the vowel sound of the singular (these are sometimes called mutated plurals):
+The plural is sometimes formed by changing the vowel sound of the singular (these are sometimes called mutated plurals):

 This group consists of words that historically belong to the Old English consonant declension, see Germanic umlaut.
 There are many compounds of man and woman that form their plurals in the same way: postmen, policewomen, etc.

 The plural of mongoose is mongooses or sometimes mongeese.
 Mongeese is a back-formation by analogy to goose / geese and is often used in a jocular context.
 The form meese is sometimes also used humorously as the plural of moose—normally moose or mooses—or even of mouse.